linode/docs/docs/platform/how-to-build-your-infrastructure-using-Terraform-and-Linode.md

 >
 >In the particular case of Linode there is no official Terraform plugin yet.

-## Install Go Version
+## Install Golang

 1. Install Git if it's not already on your system:

        apt install git

 2. Download and extract `golang` to the appropriate location.
 Terraform requires Version 1.9:

        wget -c https://storage.googleapis.com/golang/go1.9.linux-amd64.tar.gz
        sudo tar -C /usr/local -xvzf go1.9.linux-amd64.tar.gz

 3. The language workspace (projects) demands that executables and source code have their own directories:

        mkdir -p ~/go_projects/{bin,src,pkg}

 4. Next step is to add `Go` to the `PATH`.
 For convenience the folder `~/go_projects/bin` will be included for Terraform and plugin packages.

     {: .file-excerpt}
     ~/.profile